The Age of Nero

 The Age of Nero is the seventh studio album by black metal band Satyricon.
 It was released on 3 November 2008, through Roadrunner Records.
 The release was backed by a full European headlining tour opening in Stavanger, Norway on 12 November and ending in Hamburg, Germany on 20 December.

 Background

 Most of the album was written in a forest cabin, with the collaboration of Snorre Ruch (Thorns).
-It was recorded in part at Sound City Studios in Van Nuys, California, the place where Metallica had recorded Death Magnetic and most famously, where Nirvana had recorded Nevermind.
+It was recorded at Sound City Studios in Van Nuys, California, the place where Metallica had recorded Death Magnetic and most famously, where Nirvana had recorded Nevermind.

 On 6 October 2008, the first single, "Black Crow on a Tombstone", was released for online streaming at Roadrunner Records' UK website.